ankitjain2109/Simple-Mailing-System/README.md

 # Simple-Mailing-System
-A simple mailing system like gmail.
+A simple mailing system like gmail using Php , Html .